|Selling goods online is used as a form of product fundraising|

 But many other types of school fundraising can be very successful at raising money.
 Auctions, raffles and similar events are still used frequently as fundraisers.
 Prizes and donations at these kinds of events typically come from local business owners.

 Students usually carry the grunt work of school fundraising, but within limits.
-Though schoolchildren may wash cares, sell baked goods, or staff raffles, they may have restricted or monitored involvement with adults, especially when it comes to product fundraising.
+Though schoolchildren may wash cars, sell baked goods, or participate in staff led raffles, they may have restricted or monitored involvement with adults, especially when it comes to product fundraising.

 This is a change from earlier years, due largely to incidents of violent crime.
 An 11-year-old boy was murdered selling products in his neighborhood in 1997, and as a result, children sell less frequently to adults they don't already know.